aditisharma2512/CreditCardFraudDetector/README.md

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-**Please note: This project is exclusively created for Tanya Hodza and associates.
-Unauthorised copying is prohibited**

 ### Prerequisites

 The following are the system requirements prior to the installation of the project.